MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/cash-bank-management/tasks/export-letter-credit.md

 ---
 title: Export letter of credit
-description: Learn about the process of creating an export letter of credit, which is an agreement that is issued by a bank, including a step-by-step process.
+description: Learn about creating an export letter of credit, which is an agreement that is issued by a bank, including a step-by-step process.
-author: kweekley
+author: mibeinar
-ms.author: kweekley
+ms.author: mibeinar
 ms.topic: how-to
-ms.date: 06/06/2024
+ms.date: 06/16/2024
 ms.custom:
 ms.reviewer: twheeloc
 audience: Application User